Cameron Boyce: Philanthropy and legacy

 In the span of 40 days in 2017, Boyce helped raise over $27,000 for the Thirst Project, which helps bring clean water to underdeveloped countries.
 In September 2019, Thirst Project officially changed the name of the Pioneering Spirit Award to the Cameron Boyce Pioneering Spirit Award, to honor his work with the organization.

 He also supported United Way of America's initiative to end homelessness.
 He helped raise money for the HomeWalk in 2015, and continued to do so until his death.
 In May 2019, he participated in the opening ceremony of the 12th annual HomeWalk in downtown Los Angeles, one of the largest public events to end homelessness in the United States.

 Boyce also worked closely with It's On Us, a social movement created to raise awareness and fight against sexual assault on college campuses for both men and women.

 He also worked with the Lucstrong Foundation, which provides grants to families with children who are diagnosed with sickle cell disease and are going through the bone marrow transplant process.

 His final humanitarian project was called Wielding Peace, a social media campaign in conjunction with Delaney Tarr, co-founder of March for Our Lives.
 In Boyce's own words, the campaign would "help fight against gun violence by showing celebrities and survivors 'wielding' a new kind of weapon — one of unity."

-In 2025, Grown Ups producer and co-star Adam Sandler paid tribute to Boyce in a heartfelt moment from Happy Gilmore 2.
+In 2025, Grown Ups producer and co-star Adam Sandler paid tribute to Boyce in a moment from Happy Gilmore 2.
 In the scene, Boyce briefly appears on a television screen showing a clip from the Disney Channel series Jessie (2011–15), which he starred in.

 Cameron Boyce Foundation

-Following Boyce's death in 2019, the Cameron Boyce Foundation, a nonprofit organization was founded in Los Angeles through Network for Good.
-It provides young people artistic and creative outlets as alternatives to violence, and negativity and uses resources, and philanthropy for positive change in the world.
+Following Boyce's death in 2019, the Cameron Boyce Foundation, a nonprofit organization, was founded in Los Angeles through Network for Good.
+It provides young people artistic and creative outlets as alternatives to violence and negativity, and it uses resources and philanthropy for positive change in the world.

 On July 25, 2019, the foundation disclosed the first project to be carried out was Wielding Peace, which officially launched on August 16, 2019.
 The foundation later donated $8,000 to Thirst Project to build a well in Uganda.